AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion.md

 ## Ingest data from traditional Adobe Analytics

-This workflow utilizes the Adobe Analytics Data Connector and varies, depending on whether you use DTM or Launch as a Tag Manager.
+This workflow utilizes the Adobe Analytics Data Connector and varies depending on whether you use DTM or Launch as a Tag Manager.

 ### Via Dynamic Tag Management (DTM)

 1. [Create a Data Layer](https://docs.adobe.com/content/help/en/analytics/implementation/prepare/data-layer.html), if you haven't already.
 A data layer is a framework of JavaScript objects on your site that contains all variable values used in your implementation.
 It allows greater control and easier maintenance in your implementation.
-1. Use [DTM](https://docs.adobe.com/content/help/en/analytics/implementation/other/dtm/dtm-implementation-overview.html) to implement Analytics, if you haven't already.
+1. Use [DTM](https://docs.adobe.com/content/help/en/analytics/implementation/other/dtm/dtm-implementation-overview.html) to implement code on your site for data collection, if you haven't already.
 Dynamic Tag Management provides a single data layer that pushes data from multiple sources.
 1. Create an [Adobe Analytics source connector](https://docs.adobe.com/content/help/en/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html) in Adobe Experience Platform.
 This source connector will ingest your Analytics data into Experience Platform in a standardized framework called [Experience Data Model (XDM) System](https://docs.adobe.com/content/help/en/experience-platform/xdm/home.html).
 1. Use [Customer Journey Analytics](https://docs.adobe.com/content/help/en/analytics-platform/using/cja-overview/cja-getting-started.html) to create one or more connections and data views that will inform your cross-channel reporting.

 ### Via Launch

-TBD
+1. [Create a Data Layer](https://docs.adobe.com/content/help/en/analytics/implementation/prepare/data-layer.html), if you haven't already.
+A data layer is a framework of JavaScript objects on your site that contains all variable values used in your implementation.
+It allows greater control and easier maintenance in your implementation.
+1. Use [Adobe Experience Platform Launch](https://docs.adobe.com/content/help/en/analytics/implementation/launch/overview.html) to implement code on your site for data collection, if you haven't already.
+Launch is a tag management solution that lets you deploy Analytics code alongside other tagging requirements.
+Launch offers integrations with other solutions and products, and lets you deploy custom code.
+All of these tasks can be done without relying on any development teams in your organization to update code on your site..
+1. Create an [Adobe Analytics source connector](https://docs.adobe.com/content/help/en/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html) in Adobe Experience Platform.
+This source connector will ingest your Analytics data into Experience Platform in a standardized framework called [Experience Data Model (XDM) System](https://docs.adobe.com/content/help/en/experience-platform/xdm/home.html).
+1. Use [Customer Journey Analytics](https://docs.adobe.com/content/help/en/analytics-platform/using/cja-overview/cja-getting-started.html) to create one or more connections and data views that will inform your cross-channel reporting.

 ## Ingest data from the AEP Web SDK